iceberg988/iceberg988.github.io/_includes/about/en.md

 I would be glad if you find anything useful.

-### I enjoy learning new technology and the following are the tech track in recent years.
+### I enjoy learning new technology and the following are the technical skill track in recent years.

 **Software Development and Testing**